-Multiple-Input Multiple-Output (MIMO) technology is a wireless technology that uses multiple transmitters and receivers to transfer more data at the same time (Figure 1).
-Wireless products with 802.11n support MIMO.
-This is part of the technology that allows 802.11n to reach much higher speeds than products without 802.11n.
+Multiple-Input Multiple-Output (MIMO) technology is a wireless technology that uses multiple transmitters and receivers to transfer more data at the same time.
+All wireless products with 802.11n support MIMO, which is part of the technology that allows 802.11n to reach much higher speeds than products without 802.11n.

-MIMO technology takes advantage of a radio-wave phenomenon called multipath where transmitted information bounces off walls, ceilings, and other objects, reaching the receiving antenna multiple times via different angles and at slightly different times.
-Multipath is a natural occurrence for all radio sources.
-Radio signals bounce off objects and move at different speeds towards the receiver.
-In the past multipath caused interference and slowed down wireless signals.
-MIMO takes advantage of multipath to combine the information from multiple signals improving both speed and data integrity.
+MIMO technology takes advantage of a natural radio-wave phenomenon called multipath.
+With multipath, transmitted information bounces off walls, ceilings, and other objects, reaching the receiving antenna multiple times via different angles and at slightly different times.

 How does MIMO use multiple antennas to improve performance?